vmware-archive/tasa/README.md

 The Rails server serves the development assets at: `http://localhost:3000`.
 Before deploying, compile the UI assets via:

     cd tasa
-    rake (only needed if you'd like to run all the tests, else go to step below) RAILS_ENV=production rake compile
+    rake #only needed if you'd like to run all the tests, else go to step below RAILS_ENV=production rake compile #compiles all the assets to $TASA_HOME/tasa/public/assets (not versioned on GitHub)

 If rake fails complaining that the folder webserver/common/static/tasa does not exist, create it and re-run rake.
 Start the a development server: